axelarnetwork/axelar-gateway-sample/README.md

 1. Clone this repo
 2. Run `npm install`
 3. Rename `.env.sample` into `.env` and config the value there.
-4. Choose the use-case you want to run.
+4. Choose the use-case to run.
 See the [example use-cases](#example-use-cases) below.
    > Note: make sure that you have enough fund in your wallet.
 Some use-case requires you to have fund at the destination chain as well.

 ## Example use-cases